-Unauthorised absence/Leave of Absence
+Unauthorised Absence/Leave of Absence

-- Authorised absences include illness and emergency treatment during school hours. - Absences which will not be authorised include: looking after siblings, birthdays, shopping, general trips, family holidays - Only the school, within the context of the law, can authorise or approve absence not parents.
+- Authorised absences include illness and emergency treatment during school hours. - Absences which will not be authorised include looking after siblings, birthdays, shopping, general trips, family holidays.
+In addition to this, if you have been requested to provide medical evidence and have not provided this, the absence will be recorded as unauthorised - Only the school, within the context of the law, can authorise or approve absence - not parents.
 The fact that a parent has submitted a note does not mean that the school must accept the explanation as a valid reason for absence.
 Absence without a valid reason, or where there is no explanation is offered at all is recorded as unauthorised absence.
 School may require medical evidence in order to authorise absences. - Head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Any request for a leave of absence under exceptional circumstances should be made in writing to the Head teacher.